Auto Insurance That Holds Up When It Matters | Coverage Built for Real Claims

 Uninsured / Underinsured Motorist

-Uninsured and underinsured motorist coverage failures usually surface after serious injuries, when limits are insufficient to replace the at‑fault driver’s missing coverage.
+Uninsured and underinsured motorist coverage failures typically surface after serious injuries, when fault lies with a driver whose insurance cannot fully compensate the loss.

 Medical Payments / Personal Injury Protection

-Medical payments and personal injury protection coverage can fall short when benefit limits, coordination rules, or state‑specific restrictions are misunderstood.
+Medical payments and personal injury protection coverage can fall short when benefit limits, coordination rules, or state‑specific restrictions do not align with the medical costs that follow an accident.

-State minimum auto insurance limits are designed to satisfy legal requirements, not to cover the medical costs, legal judgments, and property damage that follow serious accidents.
+State minimum auto insurance limits are designed to satisfy legal requirements, not to absorb the medical costs, legal judgments, and property damage that follow serious accidents.
+These limits establish financial responsibility, not financial protection.

-How Auto Insurance Coverage Is Structured to Perform During Real Claims
+How Auto Insurance Coverage Responds During Real Claims

 Multi‑carrier comparison without lead‑form pressure